CUSTOM CAKES AND CUPCAKES

 Step 3: Stacking and Crumb Coating

 Using an offset spatula, spread a little of the light green (or white as per option above) buttercream frosting onto the cake board, and place the first layer down.
 Spread more of the buttercream onto the first layer, and then add the second cake layer.
 Repeat this on the second layer and place the third layer upside down on top (placing the top layer upside down gives a sharper edge to the top of the cake).
+Whether you are frosting a 2-layer or 3-layer (or more) cake, the top layer goes on upside down.

 Step 4: Frosting the Final Coat

 Smooth the buttercream with your scraper.
 It is helpful to warm up the metal under hot water (wipe dry) to soften and smooth the buttercream.
 This may take several passes.
-Create the top edge by pulling off extra buttercream in toward the center with your offset or angled spatula just like when crumb coating.
-Chill the cake in the refrigerator for 20-30 minutes or until the buttercream is set and firm to the touch. |

 Step 5: Preparing to Decorate